nitindutta5/StrategyWerks/README.md

 ## Expanding the ESLint configuration

-## About the app
+### About the app

-# Implemented Lazy Loading on Images:
+## Implemented Lazy Loading on Images:
 Images are optimized to load only when they appear in the viewport, reducing initial page load time.
-# Filters and Sorting Integrated with Query Parameters:
+## Filters and Sorting Integrated with Query Parameters:
 Filter and sorting options dynamically update based on query parameters, ensuring seamless user experience and shareable URLs.
-# Responsive Design with Tailwind CSS:
+## Responsive Design with Tailwind CSS:
 The app's layout is fully responsive, offering an optimal viewing experience across all devices using Tailwind CSS.
-# Client-Side Infinite Loading:
+## Client-Side Infinite Loading:
 Products are loaded incrementally as users scroll down, improving performance and user engagement.
 Reason for implementing this was that the fake API dont provide pagination
-# Identified Issue with Client Side Infinite Loading:
+## Identified Issue Infinite Loading:
-While implementing client-side infinite loading, it was noted that if the dataset is exceptionally large, it can lead to performance bottlenecks.
-This can cause excessive memory usage, increased API calls, or a laggy scrolling experience, particularly on devices with limited resources.
-Optimizations to mitigate this issue are currently being explored.
+If the DOM elements will increase it will be a bottleneck so we can implement React-window or react virtualisation library to render only visible items to the dom.
 ```